 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you keep cold brew in your fridge, or find yourself with some leftover cold coffee, this coffee smoothie recipe is for you.
-It reminds me of a blended frappuccino, with a slushy, milkshake-like texture, but it’s naturally sweetened and packed with extra protein in each sip.
+If you keep cold brew in your fridge, or find yourself with some leftover coffee to use up, this coffee smoothie recipe is for you.
+It reminds me of a blended frappuccino from Starbucks, with a milkshake-like texture, only it’s naturally sweetened with fruit.

 ⭐⭐⭐⭐⭐ Featured Review